 Below are room treatment steps to consider.
 The goal is to maximize how in focus and clear music sounds at your listening position—across low to high frequencies.

-Diffusion panels absorb mid and high frequencies.
+Diffusion panels absorb and scatter mid and high frequencies.
 You can buy them here and here.
 Place them on the wall behind the speakers in the space between them.

 If you don’t want to hang these, bookshelves or open cabinets are a lesser but often acceptable alternative.
 (You just want a lot of varying 3D texture on the walls.)